 reflected in foreign trade and economic policies as well.

 (2) Resource consumption, especially in countries of the Global North, has to be reduced to a globally just and sustainable level.
 Changing economic priorities towards a circular economy, ambitious recycling goals, and a product design based on reusage, repairability, durability and recycling, can significantly decrease resource needs for digitalization.
 Resource intensive products with no apparent benefit to society, such as RFID tags, should be banned.

 (3) The advertisement of new products should have to include references on the resource and energy consumption in its production process.

 (4) Any political and economic processes looking for new mineral resources within the deep sea have to stop.
-The mandate of any member state of the International Seabed Authority should rather be used to stand against exploitation of the deep sea.
-No scientific projects for the research of deep sea mining in the High Sea or the Exclusive Economic Zones of any state should be financed by public money.
-Civil society in the Pacific has to be supported, as they are standing at the forefront of this dangerous new destruction of the planet for ever more resources.
+Any member state of the International Seabed Authority (ISA) as well as the ISA itself should rather work according to the convention’s mandate towards the protection of the oceans for all of humankind.
+No scientific projects for the research of deep sea mining in the High Sea or the Exclusive Economic Zones of an state should be financed by public money.
+Civil society in the Pacific needs to be supported, as they are standing at the forefront of this dangerous new destruction of the planet for ever more resources.